tenhundredtrees/transitions/docs/autonomous-ai-action-loop.md

-# Autonomous AI Action Loop: Zero to One Deployment
+<link rel="stylesheet" href="../assets/mobile-blog-style.css"># Autonomous AI Action Loop: Zero to One Deployment

 > *Rethinking from first principles: How can I (as an AI) operate independently to build trust and deploy interventions without waiting for human coordination at every step?*